 The African American Ghetto was birthed in the early 1900s due to the most interesting circumstances; the great migration in the 20th century of African Americans from the South to the North.
 In 1890, 90 percent of the African American population lived in the South.
 Wanting to escape the dangerous and oppressive society in the South, Southerners migrated north in great numbers in the early 1900s to big cities like Chicago, Detroit, New York, and smaller cities like them; even Cincinnati.
 In those years, there was already a small minority of African Americans living in the Northern cities.
 Although segregated in housing, many of them were doing well, conducting themselves in such a way that actually showed progress in their struggle for equality.
 But they got some unexpected tension from their Southerner counterparts.

-I can imagine many Caucasians applauding me and may think I am reaffirming what they have always thought; that most African Americans are dysfunctional people and the Ghetto is all their fault.
+I can imagine many of the white majority applauding me and may think I am reaffirming what they have always thought; that most African Americans are dysfunctional people and the Ghetto is all their fault.
 I could also imagine many of my fellow African Americans calling me a sell out for spilling our dirty laundry.
 I don’t wish to appease either one of them.
-If my Caucasian friends have enjoyed reading this, they should also read what I have written about Racial Justice as well.
-If my fellow African Americans advocate racial justice, they should support good values too.
+If my white friends have enjoyed reading this, they should also read what I have written about Racial Justice as well.
+If my fellow African Americans advocate racial justice, they should be willing to hold our communities accountable too.
 My desire is that both people groups understand what the culture of the Ghetto really is, so that we know what we are really dealing with here.
-Neither culture can point fingers, there are Caucasian Ghettos too after all, and most of them originated the exact same way.
+Neither culture can point fingers, there are white Ghettos too after all, and most of them originated the exact same way.
 And not all African Americans are non-achievers, in fact; most are achievers!
 You just tend to see non-achievers whenever you drive through the Ghetto.